KietNhiTran/AnnotationPlatform/Documentation/index.md

 ### Maturity service
 The service is mainly:
-* checking the maturity (or completion) of annotation for an asset.
-The service is triggerred by **Annotation Service** via **"maturit queue"** whenever a new annotation result is stored.
+* checking the maturity (or completion) of annotation for an asset based on **certain logic**.
+The service is triggerred by **Annotation Service** via **"maturity queue"** whenever a new annotation result is stored.
-* storing "matured" **annotation** when maturity check returns "mature" based on annotation system's "maturity logic".
+* storing matured **annotation** when maturity check returns "mature" status.
-* triggering annotation assignment extending to annotation service via HTTP REST call whenever maturity checking returns "not-mature" for an asset.
+* triggering annotation assignment extending to annotation service via HTTP REST call whenever maturity checking returns "not-matured" for an asset.

 ### Cyclops
 This is a front-ui of annotation platform.
 It's functionality is (but not restricted to):
 * UI for worker to annotate the **asset**.
-* Access point to annotation **assigment** for login worker and annotation storing service.
+* Access point to annotation **assigment** for login worker and annotation mainipulting service.

 All the authentication is using "cloud platform" built-in user adminstration and authentication service.

 ### Atlas
-This is a internal application for validating the annotation result of the **worker**.
+This is a internal application for auditing the annotation result from the **worker**(s).

-*Please checkout system behaviros digrams to understand how the system working*
+*Please checkout system behaviros digrams to understand the dynamic aspect of the system and how it works*

 # System behaviors
-Below diagrams expresses system behavior (dynamic aspect of the system) over time and depicting the actions (functinalities) performed by the agents (services / components).
+Below diagrams expresses system behaviors (dynamic aspect of the system) over time and depicting the actions (functinalities) performed by the agents (services / components).

 ## Data collecting
 *Coming soon*